 Challah is a biblical Hebrew word that means a kind of loaf or cake.
 It is known as a bread of Jewish origin that is made with eggs and is typically braided.
 This type of bread is generally eaten on ceremonial Jewish holidays such as Shabbat in the Jewish community although it has now become a standard product in many shops and bakeries and many, including myself, enjoy it for the wonderfully delightful bread product that it is.

 If you have ever gone to a supermarket and spotted Challah bread and have been wondering about the pronunciation of this word then you are definitely not alone.
 In Hebrew, this bread is pronounced “haa-lah” as the “C” is silent and does not get pronounced.

-Challah breads come in many different shapes and sizes but it is the braiding that adds to this loaf’s charm.
-Challah breads can be braided using three-stranded, four-stranded or six-stranded braids.
+Challah bread comes in many different shapes and sizes but it is the braiding that adds to this loaf’s charm.
+Challah bread can be braided using three-stranded, four-stranded or six-stranded braids.
 I used the basic three-stranded braid for this recipe.
 Divide the dough into three equal portions and then braid/plait the three strands together like you would hair.
 This video link is also a great help – How to braid a three-stranded challah bread.

 If you make this recipe I would love to hear about it!

 Thank you for visiting, until next time, stay blessed

 - 10 grams Instant Yeast